5 Best Medical Schools in Texas (Updated List For 2026)

 The medical school’s clinical practice is named UT Physicians.
 It holds the distinction of being one of the largest multi-specialty medical practices in the United States.

-This university includes the Mays Cancer Center, which is partnered with MD Anderson Cancer Center.
-Together, they are designated as a National Cancer Institute Cancer.
+This university includes the Mays Cancer Center, which is partnered with MD Anderson Cancer Center, a partnership designated as a National Cancer Institute Cancer Center.

 The Institute for Drug Development within the Mays Cancer Center has one of the largest oncology clinical drug trials in the world.
-So far, 15 recently approved cancer drugs were tested there.
+So far, 15 recently approved cancer drugs have been tested there.

 2. University of Texas Southwestern Medical Center

-The university’s Harold C. Simmons Comprehensive Cancer Center is designated a National Cancer Institute “comprehensive” program.
-It is the only cancer center with this designation in North Texas.
+The university’s Harold C. Simmons Comprehensive Cancer Center is the only National Cancer Institute “comprehensive” cancer center in North Texas.

 There is also critical research being conducted there about Alzheimer’s, biomarkers in cancer, stem cells, cardiology and regeneration, and more.

-The faculty to student ratio is an amazing 3:1, with 2,760 full-time faculty for 905 full-time enrolled students.
+The faculty-to-student ratio is a fantastic 3:1, with 2,760 full-time faculty for 905 full-time enrolled students.

 1. Baylor College of Medicine

-Their faculty include 14 Institute of Medicine members, seven National Academy of Sciences members, and three Howard Hughes Medical Institute members.
+Their faculty includes 14 Institute of Medicine members, seven National Academy of Sciences members, and three Howard Hughes Medical Institute members.

-The university has contributed an abundance of research.
-It is also known for having created the largest university-based pediatric and family HIV/AIDS treatment program in the world.
+The university is known for having created the most extensive university-based pediatric and family HIV/AIDS treatment program in the world.

-In fact, there is over 800,000 square feet at the university dedicated to cutting-edge research facilities.
-Laboratories include the Human Genome Sequencing Center, The Human Neuroimaging Lab, the Dan L. Duncan Comprehensive Cancer Center and more.
+In fact, over 800,000 square feet at the university are dedicated to cutting-edge research facilities, including the Human Genome Sequencing Center, the Human Neuroimaging Lab, and the Dan L. Duncan Comprehensive Cancer Center.

-They also have the National School of Tropical Medicine, which is the only one the nation.
+They also have the National School of Tropical Medicine, which is the only one in the nation.

-The application deadline is November 1st, and there is a $100 application fee.
+• Application deadline is November 1, with a $100 application fee.

-Here is a top list with the best medical schools in the US.
+Here is a top list of the best dental schools in the US.

 Tips for Getting Accepted